Railjet: Traction

-The first twenty three ÖBB Class 1116 locomotives used in Railjet service were given a number of modifications: a third pantograph and the relevant train safety systems for operating outside Austria (Hungary, Switzerland and the Czech Republic) and a silver-colored side skirt below the floor level, giving a more streamlined appearance.
-A second set of twenty locomotives were equipped only for work in Austria and Germany and did not receive the side panels or extra systems for international working.
+The first 23 ÖBB Class 1116 locomotives used in Railjet service were given a number of modifications: a third pantograph and the relevant train safety systems for operating outside Austria (Hungary, Switzerland and the Czech Republic) and a silver-colored side skirt below the floor level, giving a more streamlined appearance.
+A second set of 20 locomotives were equipped only for work in Austria and Germany and did not receive the side panels or extra systems for international working.

 Carriages

 The bodies of the vehicles are constructed from ribbed, cold-rolled steel, with the driving trailer deriving its forward end shape from the Taurus locomotives.

 The passenger cars are equipped with electropneumatic disc brakes (3 per axle in SF400 bogies), as well as electromagnetic track brakes (eddy current brakes), and a parking brake.
 The driving trailer also has a manually operated brake using the disc brakes.
 Primary bogie suspension is by coil spring, and secondary suspension is pneumatic.
-The driving trailers are designated 'Afmpz', the premium and business class vehicle 'Ampz', the 'bistro' or restaurant car 'ARbmpz' and the economy class cars 'Bmpz'.
+In compliance with the UIC classification of railway coaches the driving trailers (control cars) are designated 'Afmpz', the premium and business class vehicle 'Ampz', the 'bistro' or restaurant car 'ARbmpz' and the economy class cars 'Bmpz'.

 The intermediate passenger wagon bodyshells of the first units were manufactured by Siemens in Maribor, Slovenia.
 Final assembly takes place at the rail works at Simmering, Vienna; the first three trains were assembled by Siemens, the remainder by ÖBB technical services.
-The driving trailers are manufactured by ÖBB Infrastruktur Bauunder subcontract to Siemens.
+The driving trailers are manufactured by ÖBB Infrastruktur Bau under subcontract to Siemens.

 Siemens is the main contractor for the vehicles and markets the coach design as Viaggio Comfort.
 Brake equipment is supplied by Knorr-Bremse, air-conditioning by Liebherr, and doors, carriage connections, toilets and seats are manufactured by other subcontractors.

 Routes

 Current network

-As of December 2015, Railjets of ÖBB and ČD serve the following route network.
+As of 2025, Railjets of ÖBB and ČD serve the following route network.
 Not all stops are shown, route sections only served by some trains are shown in brackets: